sieuwerts/zmk-config-corne/README.md

 ```

 As for angle brackets, I simply use `shift` and `,`, `.` as one would normally
 do.
-And the rest of the symbols are located directly on the default layer.
+And the rest of the symbols are located directly on the base layer.

 #### Numerals